Attention Sinks and Compression Valleys in LLMs are Two Sides of the Same Coin: Massive Activations Drive Both Attention Sinks and Compression

 To isolate the exact role of massive activation empirically, we perform targeted ablations: zeroing the MLP's contribution to the \textsc{bos} token at layers where massive activations emerge.
 Specifically, we set $\mathbf{x}_{\text{BOS}}^{(\ell+1)} \leftarrow \mathbf{x}_{\text{BOS}}^{(\ell)} + \text{Attn}^{(\ell)}(\mathbf{x}_{\text{BOS}})$, removing only $\text{MLP}^{(\ell)}(\mathbf{x}_{\text{BOS}})$.

 We find that \textbf{ablating massive activations can eliminate both phenomena}, confirming our theoretical conjecture.
 In LLaMA3 8B, removing the MLP's contribution at the first layer prevents entropy drop (remains at 0.4-0.5 bits vs. dropping to 0.02 bits), eliminates sink formation (sink rate drops from 0.85-1.0 to 0.0) and maintains \textsc{bos} norm within $2\times$ of other tokens (vs. $10^2\times$ normally) (Fig.~\ref{fig:massive-ablations}).
-Similar results hold across models, as seen in Fig.\ref{fig:mlp-ablations} in Appendix \ref{app:broader-analysis}.
+Similar results hold across models, as seen in Figs.\ref{fig:mlp-ablations-qwen},\ref{fig:mlp-ablations-pythia} in Appendix \ref{app:broader-analysis}.
 Some models (Pythia 410M, Qwen2 7B) develop massive activations in more than one stage.
 Ablating any single stage partially reduces compression; ablating all stages eliminates it entirely, suggesting a cumulative contribution.
-However, for Pythia 410M, ablations remove compression but do not remove attention sinks, which suggests that the formation of sinks might have model-dependent causes.

 \textbf{Why Middle Layers?} We hypothesize that the mid-depth concentration of sinks and compression reflects how Transformers allocate computation across depth: early layers perform broad contextual mixing, while later layers become increasingly aligned with next-token prediction \citep{lad2024remarkable}.
 Freed from these pressures, middle layers can develop extreme features that regulate token-to-token sharing and induce compression, consistent with a mid-network shift toward refinement \citep{csordas2025dollms}.
 In the next section, we show how massive activations predict, and precisely characterize, three stages of information flow.